Plenette Pierson

-Plenette Michelle Pierson (born August 31, 1981) is a retired American professional basketball player who last played for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+Plenette Michelle Pierson (born August 31, 1981) is an American former professional basketball player who last played for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
 In the 2007 season, Pierson won the first ever Sixth Woman of the Year Award given in the WNBA.
 Pierson is currently an assistant coach at Texas Tech.

-College
+College career

 Pierson played college basketball for the Texas Tech Red Raiders women's basketball team.
 She graduated in 2003.